SRI-CSL/radler/doc/commands.rst

 ``--object_files``

-To compile a radl description which depends on other modules, one has to give the object files of those modules with this argument.
+To compile .radl description which depends on other modules, one has to give the object files of those modules with this argument.

 ``--object_dest``

 By default, the generated object file has the same name as its module, with the '.radlo' extension.
 Moreover it is by default written at the root of the workspace directory.
+This command can be used
-This command allows to change the name and directory of the generated object file.
+to change the name and directory of the generated object file.